S2-group/jss-2021-replication-package/README.md

 ```
 online_questionnaire
     .
-    |--- online_questionnaire.pdf                       Full transcript of the on-line questionnaire
+    |--- online_questionnaire.pdf                       Full transcript of the on-line questionnaire for contributors of repositories with architectural documentation
+    |--- online_questionnaire_no_sa_doc.pdf                       Full transcript of the on-line questionnaire for contributors of repositories without architectural documentation
 	|--- online_questionnaire_invitation_email.txt      Text of the email for inviting roboticists to participate to the on-line survey
 	|--- online_questionnaire_responses.csv             All the responses of the on-line questionnaire, including our classification and codes
 	|--- online_questionnaire_responses_raw.csv         Raw data containing all the responses of the on-line questionnaire, as it has been exported from the Google Drive spreadsheet